Harambee Summer Festival Policy and Procedures

 Please remember to be cautious with your personal items at camp.
 While we are on private property we are accessible to the general public.
 Here are a few reminders:

 - Lock up your cabin/trailer/vehicle when you are away from it

 - At night tuck any belongings inside your cabin/tent/trailer/vehicle that you would hate to see disappear

 Harambee Summer Festival runs entirely on volunteer support.

 The opportunities for adults vary greatly and are based on your availability, skills and jobs needed.
+Two adults are required at all times during activities that involve children.
 Some tasks require specific skills while others are purely labour.
 Anyone interested in offering to volunteer will be assigned a job, please feel comfortable in asking, as the help will always be appreciated.
 Volunteering is a great way to get to know people.
 We have many experienced volunteers who can help mentor you into your volunteer role.

 Teen Leader and Mentor Volunteers

 There are opportunities for teens and young adults ages 15 years and older to volunteer at camp.
 Their time is logged and can be used for their high school Community Service hours.
 These opportunities include, but are not limited to, helping to supervise programs for younger campers; physical set-up of tables, chairs, etc.; mentoring younger children in a one on one situation; refereeing or coaching team sports.